vserova/book/pages/ch_core.md

 Here, only the second trace message will be posted, as tracing is disabled when the first **`_TRACE()`** macro call is executed.

-<a name="ch-core.Performance-Logging"></a>
+<a name="ch_core.Performance_Logging"></a>

 ### Performance Logging

 The C++ Toolkit includes a [performance logging API](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/include/corelib/perf_log.hpp) that is independent of the general diagnostics API.
 This allows independent control, analysis, and management of the performance data.
-Performance log files are created just like [other log files](#ch-core.diag-set-stream), except that the extension is `.perf` instead of `.log`, for example.
-Performance data can be found in AppLog by searching for the "perf" event (see the [events and messages](#ch-core.Events-and-Messages) section for more details about events).
+Performance log files are created just like [other log files](#ch_core.diag_set_stream), except that the extension is `.perf` instead of `.log`, for example.
+Performance data can be found in AppLog by searching for the "perf" event (see the [events and messages](#ch_core.Events_and_Messages) section for more details about events).

 The performance logging classes and macros are: